8erg/8erg.github.io/content/posts/2025-07-27-DLL-Proxying-Injection-OneDrive.md

 - Dropping both of these inside the folder containing `OneDriveUpdaterService.exe`
 - Watch the magic unfold

->[!info]
+>ℹ️ |
->You will probably ask me why i dropped here, simple because it's more crowded, since there's a lot of `dll` our own get some camouflage
+>You will probably ask me why i dropped here, simple because it's more crowded, since there's a lot of `DLL` our own get some camouflage

 {{< image src="/images/Pasted image 20250725223707.png" alt="20250725223707" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}

 {{< image src="/images/Pasted image 20250725224028.png" alt="20250725224028" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}

-Even after running the execution flow, the malicious is not detected by windows defender  compared to before where it would get detected after executing the payload and running Microsoft defender scan
+Even after running the execution flow, the malicious execution is not detected by windows defender compared to before where it would get detected after executing the payload and running Microsoft defender scan

 [UPDATE]

->[!Success] Yeah!
+>✅ Yeah! |
 I recently learned that i could just directly reference the `secur32.dll` from the system directories, so no need the renamed the original `dll` move it there and...Anyway no need to do all that anymore🤗

 *So now we go from this*